pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/WR-Route/README.md

 Get Strength then Fly to Pallet Town and walk to the bottom of the water

+> note that cursor is on bird and the beginning of this menu can be changed according to preference

 Pallet Menu:
 - Use Super Repel
-- Rare Candy x3, toggle up 1 to Nido
+- Rare Candy x3
 - Swap slot 4 for X Speed
 - Teach HM03 to Squirtle
 - Surf

+> Alternative: Rare Candy x3, Super Repel, Swap Helix for X-Speed, teach HM03

 Mansion
 - Get Blizzard then menu